scgbern/scgpico/content/staff/oscar/oldHome.md

 Description: This a copy of my legacy SCG home page.
 The old one redirects to my newer personal website.
 ---
 #Oscar Nierstrasz

+*NB:* This an archival copy of my legacy SCG home page.
+The old one redirects to my [personal website](https://www.oscar.nierstrasz.org).

 [![/download/oscar/on-nov-2017-no-painting-very-small.jpg](%assets_url%/download/oscar/on-nov-2017-no-painting-very-small.jpg)](%base_url%/staff/oscar/oscar-free-picture)

 Oscar Nierstrasz is Professor Emeritus of Computer Science at the [Institute of Computer Science ](http://www.inf.unibe.ch/index_eng.html/) (INF) in the [Faculty of Science](http://www.philnat.unibe.ch/index_eng.html) of the [University of Bern](http://www.unibe.ch/index_eng.html), where he founded the [Software Composition Group](%base_url%/) in 1994.